tianjiaziqi/WhatIf/README.md

 ## Script Event

-- **Fragmentation**: When one person activates a future critical mechanism(Press the button or attack the designated monster) while the other remains in the present, the environment collapses.
+- **Fragmentation**: When one person activates a future critical mechanism (Press the button or attack the designated monster) while the other remains in the present, the environment collapses.
 Both parties become trapped in their current states, facing increased enemy encounters.
 - **Loop**: When rotating back to the past, the past retains the state it was in when “Fragmentation” occurred.
 - **Farewell**: If one party fails in the final stage, both must restart from the beginning
-- **Burden Transfer**: Triggered when any player fail in their current spacetime.
+- **Burden Transfer**: Triggered when any player fails in their current spacetime.
 The difficulty level instantly increases by 1 in another player's spacetime: Enemy speed increases, death count + 1, Thinker +1, more trap.
 If the failure happens in the past, present immediately gains Thinker +1; if in the present, future immediately gains Thinker +1.